 - 1. New admissions and currently assisted families - 2.
 Non-elderly, non-disabled families - 3.
 LIPH developments - 4.
-All tenant-based units and all properties with project-based vouchers e) Safe Harbor Waiver There are no Safe Harbor requirements.
+All tenant-based units and all properties with project-based vouchers e) Safe Harbor Waiver

 The following households are excluded from these alternative rent considerations: